Child Custody Lawyer

 Temporary Orders Hearing

 Shortly after the initial papers are filed seeking dissolution of a marriage, the family court may hold a temporary order hearing and issue an order that controls legal aspects of the parties’ relationship until it grants the final divorce decree.
 When custody is contested, the order creates a temporary custody solution.
-Unless there is evidence that doing so would not be in the best interests of the child, temporary custody is typically granted to the person who stays in the marital home.
+Unless there is evidence that doing so would not be in the child’s best interests, temporary custody is typically granted to the person who stays in the marital home.
 Temporary custody orders should have no bearing on which party will ultimately be awarded permanent custody.
-Depending on the circumstances, however, the temporary custody order may indicate which parent the court thinks is the more suitable.
+However, the temporary custody order may indicate which parent the court thinks is the more suitable depending on the circumstances.

 Many states now require that parties in a contested divorce attempt mediation.
-Mediation is an alternative dispute resolution (ADR) process in which divorcing couples work with a neutral third party in an attempt to resolve their disagreements.
+Mediation is an alternative dispute resolution (ADR) process in which divorcing couples work with a neutral third party to resolve their disagreements.
 Couples may resolve child custody while keeping other issues like property division open for a judge to decide or vice versa.
-If there isn’t any property and a case is merely about child custody a parenting coordinator can be appointed to conduct mediation on the issue of children alone.
-It is common for judges to order that a final divorce agreement contain a mandatory mediation clause which makes parents return to mediation prior to the court getting involved in any future disagreements.
+If there isn’t any property and a case is merely about child custody, a parenting coordinator can be appointed to mediate the issue of children alone.
+It is common for judges to order that a final divorce agreement contain a mandatory mediation clause which makes parents return to mediation before the court getting involved in any future disagreements.

-If the parties are unable to reach an agreement regarding custody, most courts will order a custody evaluation prior to trial.
+Most courts will order a custody evaluation before trial if the parties cannot reach a custody agreement.
 A court-appointed advisor is appointed by the judge and makes a report directly to the judge.
-The evaluation includes interviews with both parents and the children; observation of the children; conversations with teachers; and possible psychological testing of both parents and children.
+The evaluation includes interviews with both parents and the children, observation of the children; conversations with teachers; and possible psychological testing of both parents and children.
 It can take four to twelve weeks to conclude a custody evaluation.
 When a custody evaluation has been ordered, the court usually will not enter a final custody determination until the evaluation has been completed.

-In Arizona, the gold standard in child custody trial is: what the best interests of the child?
+In Arizona, the gold standard in child custody trial is: what are the child’s best interests?
 Considerations that go into the best interest determination may include a review of the child’s age and attachment to the parent who has been the primary caretaker; physical and mental health of the parents; any history of domestic violence; and the child’s wishes, depending upon the age of the child and the motivation for the preference.

 WHAT OUR CLIENTS SAY

-My name is Alex, and before hiring Adam Weingart I was representing myself in court.
-My son was removed from Arizona by his mother and she would not return him or allow me to see him.
-After fighting for my rights for months I learned the hard way that in family law a man representing himself is a losing battle.
+My name is Alex, and I was representing myself in court before hiring Adam Weingart.
+My son was removed from Arizona by his mother, who would not return or allow me to see him.
+After fighting for my rights for months, I learned the hard way that in family law, a man representing himself is a losing battle.
 I contacted Adam very late in my case, about 6 weeks before I had a trial.
-He responded within hours and we set a meeting within days.
-His professionalism and work ethic gave me the confidence I needed to continue my fight.
+He responded within hours, and we set a meeting within days.
+His professionalism and work ethic gave me the confidence to continue my fight.
 To make a long story short, I won my case and even came out of the situation with more than I asked for.
-I no without Adam Weingart being by my side I would have lost everything I was fighting for.
+Without Adam Weingart being by my side, I would have lost everything I was fighting for.
 I could never thank Adam enough for what he has done for me.”